XFOSS/Oura/README.md

 ./ouro_lang
 ```

 A Zig build script is also included (`build.zig`) for environments with the Zig compiler installed.
 It now compiles the C portions of the project using the C23 standard and links against LLVM in addition to `libc`.
 The script mirrors the basic CMake configuration and exposes tasks for running the module example and its unit tests.
+If Zig is not available, run `scripts/install_zig.sh` to download version `0.14.1` locally.

 ## Repository Structure